estroholic/bluebird/README.md

 # bluebird
-Reverses the X rebrand on Twitter
+Userstyle that reverses the X rebrand on Twitter.

+Currently only tested w/ Firefox browser and Stylus extension, support for more coming soon.